kqmaverick/website/src/content/docs/clustertool/getting-started.md

 ### ClusterEnv

-This file that contains the most important settings, its content also gets saved on the cluster for (future) use with FluxCD and its settings get referenced in multiple places.
+This file that contains the most important settings, its content also gets saved on the cluster for use with FluxCD and its settings get referenced in multiple places.
 You're free to add settings as you please, or as you need them.
 Feel free to adapt them if needed!

 Primary settings that **need** to be adapted: